tachidok/chapchom/README.md

 Once we have something intereseting to share with you we will  make the project public.
-Please check continuously for updates or contact the developers :construction: :envelope: (tachidok.at.gmail.com).
+Please check continuously for updates or contact the developers :construction: :envelope: (tachidok.at.gmail.com) :envelope: :construction:

 #### Notes for contributors
-Please check the documentation :construction: for anything you need to set-up your account, get a copy of the latest development and start submitting your contributions ....
+Please check the documentation (in construction :construction: ) for anything you need to set-up your account, get a copy of the latest development and start submitting your contributions ....